Malaysia Airlines CEO's exit revives debate over foreign boss

-KUALA LUMPUR/SINGAPORE, April 21 (Reuters) - The abrupt exit of Malaysia Airlines’ German boss has revived debate in Malaysia over the wisdom of picking a foreigner to run its ailing carrier, potentially limiting the group’s options as it seeks a new leader midway through a radical revamp.
+KUALA LUMPUR/SINGAPORE (Reuters) - The abrupt exit of Malaysia Airlines’ German boss has revived debate in Malaysia over the wisdom of picking a foreigner to run its ailing carrier, potentially limiting the group’s options as it seeks a new leader midway through a radical revamp.

 Christoph Mueller, a German national credited with turning around Aer Lingus, took the helm at state-owned Malaysia Airlines in May last year on a three-year contract, as it attempted to pull itself back after the loss of two Boeing 777s in less than a year.